aevelynr/aevelynr.github.io/index.md

 She earned her BS and MS in Electrical Engineering and Computer Science from MIT, and she earned her PhD from the University of Pennslyania in Computer and Information Science.
 Her research and contributions include the power of cryptography, specifically with primitives and Private Information Retrieval as well as language acquisition with regards to learning verbs and sentence comprehension.
 Dr. Gertner started teaching in the Grainger College of Engineering in the computer science department at the University of Illinois in 2020 with the iCAN program because she is committed to broadening participation in computer science.

-Please find more information about Dr. Gertner on her webpage: http://ygertner.web.illinois.edu/index.html
+Please find more information about Dr. Gertner on her [webpage.](http://ygertner.web.illinois.edu/index.html)

 ## About My Mentor

 My mentor for my project is Dr. Gabe Fierro from the Colorado School of Mines.

-He earned his BS in Electrical Engineering and Computer Sciences and MS and PhD in Computer Science from Berkeley University.
+He earned his BS in Electrical Engineering and Computer Sciences and MS and PhD in Computer Science from UC Berkeley.
 Dr. Fierro is an Assistant Professor with a joint appointment at the National Renewable Energy Laboratory.
 As described on his website, Dr. Fierro's research "focuses on the design and development of efficient, practical systems that enable sustainable practices at societal scale through making critical cyberphysical data easier to discover, manage and leverage".

-Please find more information about Dr. Fierro on his webpage: https://home.gtf.fyi/
+Please find more information about Dr. Fierro on his [webpage.](https://home.gtf.fyi/)

 ## About My Projects

 I am currently working on two projects with Dr. Gertner and a few Masters students at the University of Illinois.

-CS + X
+### CS + X

 This is a course designed for high school students to engage with computer science and its relationship to other areas of discipline.
 Our curriculum for this summer is called "CS + Linguistics" and was created to show the connections in the two fields through topics machine learning, natural language processing, and artificial intelligence.
 CS + X is open to high school students who have taken computer science courses before and students who have not and will include differentiated instruction to support their foundational programming skills, logical reasoning, and sense of belonging in the field.